Help Me (Joni Mitchell song)

-"Help Me" is a love song written, produced, and performed by Joni Mitchell and released on her 1974 album Court and Spark.
+"Help Me" is a love song written, produced, and performed by Canadian singer Joni Mitchell and released on her 1974 album Court and Spark.
 The song was recorded with jazz band Tom Scott's L.A.
 Express as the backing band.

 "Help Me" was Mitchell's biggest hit single, her only Top 10 hit.
-It peaked at #7 in June 1974 on the Billboard Hot 100, and it hit #1 on the easy listening chart.
-The song would later be referenced in "The Ballad of Dorothy Parker" by Prince, who was a huge fan of Joni Mitchell's work.
+It peaked at No. 7 in June 1974 on the Billboard Hot 100, and it hit #1 on the easy listening chart.
+The song would later be referenced in "The Ballad of Dorothy Parker" by Prince, who was a huge fan of Mitchell's work.

-Lyrics and music

-Billboard described the lyrics as Mitchell singing of "needing help to feel good."

-In the lyrics, the singer makes a plea for help that, in later lines, seems a bit of a dichotomy.
-She knows she's falling in love with "a rambler and a gambler and a sweet-talking ladies' man."
-But apparently, she has no intention to break things off, even though the last line of each chorus cynically says "We love our loving, but not like we love our freedom."
-This can be applied to both the singer and her object of affection, a reflection on 1970s outlooks on the challenges of a relationship without boundaries.
+Critical reception

+Billboard commented on Mitchell's voice punctuating words in similar way to the "sharp breaks" played by the drummer.
+Cashbox believed that the song would appeal to existing fans of her work and also attract a new audience "due to the strong vocal performance and fine musical backing."
+Rolling Stone magazine ranked the song No. 464 on their 500 Greatest Songs of All Time list.